NWPU-903PR/LPI-CNNCP/README.md

 ## Users's Guide
-File Example is an example of a program input file.
-The user needs to process the experimental data into a sample format in the Example file.
+Users need to process experimental data as required for training or testing data files.

-(1) If the sequence length of all experiment data is within a fixed length range, it can be processed according to file ./Example/Example_RPI1446 for convenient operation.
+(1) If the sequence length of all experiment data is within a fixed length range, it can be processed in the following format for convenient operation.

 Sample pair naming format: